 Since we are a holding company, our ability to pay cash dividends depends in large measure on our subsidiaries' ability to make distributions of cash or property to us.
 Illinois insurance laws restrict the amount of distributions Fidelity Life can pay to us without the approval of the Director.
-See Management's Discussion and Analysis of Financial Condition and Results of Operations and Note 18 to our audited consolidated financial statements, which are incorporated by reference in this Item 5.
+See Management's Discussion and Analysis of Financial Condition and Results of Operations and Note 9 to our audited consolidated financial statements, which are incorporated by reference in this Item 5.
 In connection with the approval of the Conversion by the Director, we agreed, for a period of twenty-four months following the completion of the Conversion, to (i) seek the prior approval of the Illinois Department of Insurance for any declaration of an ordinary dividend by Fidelity Life, and (ii) either maintain \$20 million of the proceeds of the IPO at Vericity, Inc. or use all or a portion of that \$20 million to fund our operations.
+While this time period has now expired, Fidelity Life did not request approval or declare a dividend during that time period.

-As of March 29, 2021, the Company had 1,033 shareholders of record of common stock.
+As of March 28, 2023, the Company had 905 shareholders of record of common stock.